BaptisteAngot/FinderApp/README.md

   </a>
 </p>

-> An Ionic Health Project to count step of people and make graph.
+> An app to choose the good formation.

 ### 🏠 [Homepage](https://angotbaptiste.com)